How To Check My Default Gateway

 Q: Can I change my default gateway?

 A: Yes, you can change your default gateway in your network settings.
-However, you should only do this if you know what you're doing, as an incorrect default gateway can cause network connectivity issues.
+On the flip side, you should only do this if you know what you're doing, as an incorrect default gateway can cause network connectivity issues.

 Conclusion